-A salt or ester of carbonic acid, H2CO3, containing the carbonate ion [CO3]2-.
+A carbonate is a salt or ester of carbonic acid, H2CO3, containing the carbonate ion [CO3]2-.
 A solution of carbon dioxide in water reacts with a base to form a carbonate.

 Carbonates are common rock-forming minerals, occurring as calcite and limestone (both calcium carbonate, CaCO3), siderite (FeCaCO3), magnesite (MgCO3), dolomite (CaMg(CO3)2), and ankerite (Ca(Fe,Mg,Mn)(CO3)2).